jxf0623/DeeptDCS/README.md

 # DeeptDCS: Deep Learning-Based Estimation of Currents Induced During Transcranial Direct Current Stimulation

-This is an implementation of a deep learning-based **transcranial direct current stimulation (tDCS) emulator** named [DeeptDCS](https://arxiv.org/abs/2205.01858) on Python 3, Keras, and TensorFlow.
+This is an implementation of a deep learning-based ***transcranial direct current stimulation (tDCS) emulator*** named [DeeptDCS](https://arxiv.org/abs/2205.01858) on Python 3, Keras, and TensorFlow.
 The emulator leverages Attention U-net taking the volume conductor models (VCMs) of human head tissues as inputs and outputting the three-dimensional current density distribution across the entire head.

-**3D U-net and its four variants (Attention U-net, Res U-net, Attention Res U-net, and MSRes U-net)** are implemented and their performance are compared.
+***3D U-net and its four variants (Attention U-net, Res U-net, Attention Res U-net, and MSRes U-net)*** are implemented and their performance are compared.

-The code is documented and designed to be easy to extend.
+The code is designed to be easy to extend.
 If you use it in your research, please consider citing our paper (bibtex below).

 <div align="center">
 <img src='./DeeptDCS_workflow.png' width="400" title="DeeptDCS workflow">